Potosí Department

 Potosí (/es/; Quechua: P'utuqsi; Aymara: Putusi) is a department in southwestern Bolivia.
-Its area is 118,218 km^{2} and its population is 856,419 (2024 census).
+Its area is 118218 km2 and its population is 856,419 (2024 census).
 The capital is the city of Potosí.

 It is a mostly barren, mountainous region with one large plateau to the west, where the largest salt flat in the world, Salar de Uyuni, is located.

 Cerro Potosí was the richest province in the Spanish Empire, providing a great percentage of the silver that was shipped to Europe.

 Potosi is also the location of the San Cristóbal silver, zinc and lead mines, developed by the US company Apex Silver Mines Limited of Colorado and sold in November 2008 to the Japanese Sumitomo Corporation.

 Laguna Colorada with flamingos in the Eduardo Avaroa Andean Fauna National Reserve.

 History

 In March 2023, social organisations in four regions of Potosí, with the support of regional MAS-IPSP lawmakers, called for a strike spanning over 72 hours, to force the government to raise infrastructure investments in the department and to receive an increased amount of the profits generated through lithium mining in the region.
 Shortly after the strike an agreement with the central government was reached, stipulating the construction of motorways and a cement plant and further discussions about mining conditions.